-The Antarctic continent was mainly characterised by near or below 10-yr average temperatures in 2021.
+The ocean around the Antarctic continent was characterised by relatively high annual surface air temperatures in 2022.
+West Antarctic was relatively warm, while East Antarctic was near or below the 10-yr average.

-Summing up for 2021, global average air temperatures were still high when seen in a long instrumental time scale (140-170 years), but clearly lower than in the previous 4-5 years.
-Year 2021, however, was influenced by a La Niña episode in the Pacific Ocean.
-Thus, the global surface air temperature record in 2021 continues to be highly influenced by such oceanographic phenomena.
+Summing up for 2022, using AIRS remote sensed surface temperatures the global average air temperatures were still high when seen in a long instrumental time scale (150 years).
+Year 2022, however, adds to the overall impression that the year 2016 represents an important global temperature peak, being influenced by a warm El Niño episode in the Pacific Ocean (see diagrams on page 5-7).
+In contrast, year 2022, like 2021, was influenced by a cold La Niña episode in the Pacific Ocean.
+Thus, the global surface air temperature record in 2022 continues to be highly influenced by such oceanographic phenomena.

-Lower troposphere temperature from satellites, updated to year 2021
+Lower troposphere temperature from satellites, updated to year 2022